Single feature plugins often require nothing more than the right code snippet to replace them. We have an increasing library to choose from.

 Easily add tracking codes to the site’s <head> section

-Import and export between sites in .json format
+Transfer between sites in .json format

-Group similar snippets together using tags
+Group similar snippets together using tags.

 Combine snippets into an external stylesheet.